 Champagne Elderflower Cupcakes

 These champagne elderflower cupcakes are lightly flavored with champagne and elderflower liqueur.
 Filled with a champagne custard and topped with a zesty lemon elderflower whipped cream frosting, the cupcakes taste like a cocktail in cake form.
 What better time to try them out than New Year’s Eve?!
-While the champagne elderflower cupcakes are best eaten the day they’re prepared, they keep well in the fridge, so you can make them the morning of your party and still count on them being delicious once midnight rolls around.
+These champagne elderflower cupcakes are best eaten the day they’re prepared.
+Still, they keep well in the fridge, so feel free to make them the morning of your party.
 If you’re feeling extra festive, serve them alongside an elderflower and champagne cocktail- with only 2 ingredients and zero prep time, this cocktail is a cinch to throw together and will make your cupcakes shine.

 - 3 cups cake flour

 - 2–1/2 teaspoons baking powder

 - 4 eggs, room temperature